 What Is Propane?

 Propane is a fuel that comes in liquid form.
-Propane is created in natural gas processing and crude oil refining but does not exist naturally.
+Propane is created during natural gas processing and crude oil refining but does not exist naturally.

 Propane can be created from renewable resources, although usually not in reliable or high quantities.

 Propane has many different uses.
-According to the DOE, Its main uses include home heating systems, water heating, cooking and refrigerating food, clothes drying, and powering farm and industrial equipment.
+According to the DOE, its main uses include home heating systems, water heating, cooking, clothes drying, home backup power generators, and powering farm and industrial equipment.

-When any fuel is used, it must be combusted.
-When fuels are combusted they can create several different kinds of emissions, including carbon emissions, particulate matter, and sulfur dioxide to name a few.
+When propane is used, it must be combusted.
+When fuels are combusted, they can create several different kinds of emissions, including carbon emissions, particulate matter, and sulfur dioxide to name a few.

 What Are Carbon Emissions?